ABaulderstone/matter-management-challenge/solution.md

         (length($1) >= 3 AND ttfv.text_value ILIKE '%' || $1 || '%')
         OR (length($1) >= 4 AND ttfv.text_value % $1)
 ```

+This also had the benefit of preventing very short substring matches - leading to too many false positives.

+This